aces/Loris/modules/battery_manager/test/TestPlan.md

 **Testing add functionality**
   1. Check that you cannot add an entry without filling out the required fields: `Instrument`, `Minimum age (days)`, `Maximum age (days)`, `Stage`.
-  2. Check that you can only enter positive numbers (including 0) in Minumum age (days) and Maximum age (days).
+  2. Check that you can only enter positive numbers (including 0) in Minimum age (days) and Maximum age (days).
   3. Check that you can only enter positive numbers (including 0) in Instrument order.
   4. Check that when you try to add an entry that has an active duplicate in the table (Active = 'Y'), you receive an error message.
   5. Try to add an entry that does not have a duplicate.